StatEngine/se-documenation/docs/onboarding.md

 - Incident closed time
 - Location of incident (Lat/Lon)
 - Incident type and/or subtype
-- For each apparatus on the call
+- For each apparatus on the incident
   - Dispatch time
   - Enroute time
   - Arrival time
   - Cleared or available time

-***Optional, but highly desired***
+***Optional, but HIGHLY desired***

 - PSAP answer time
 - Number of alarms (1 Alarm fire, 2 Alarm Fire, etc)
 - Address Information (Apt Num, Street Address, City, State, Common Name, etc)
 - First due station
+- First due unit
 - Response zone or firebox
 - Dispatch comments or narrative
-- Priority of call
+- Priority of incident
-- Flag indicating if the call is mutual aid
+- Mutual aid status
-- First due unit
+- Incident disposition
 - For each apparatus on the call
   - Distance from incident at dispatch time
   - Patient contact time (if applicable)
   - Transport departure time (if applicable)
   - Transport arrival time (if applicable)
-  - Transport destination
+  - Transport destination (if applicable)
   - Response priority
   - Personnel/employee ids of those on the apparatus

-***Other optional time fields***
+***Other optional operational time fields***
 - Command established time
 - Air monitoring complete time
 - LOI search complete time